Chapter Twelve

 Weiknos now held the moldavite pendant.
 Wenh held his goatskin pouch.
 The circle had shifted.

-"Sixty-three years ago, I told stories about goats.
+"Sixty-three winters ago, I told stories about goats.
 About fear becoming flight becoming courage.
 About learning to move like prey, think like prey, become something between human and animal so the goats would trust me enough to stay near our camps."

 He looked at Wenh.
 "But I couldn't have done it without her medicines.
 The herbs that kept the goats healthy when parasites would have killed them.
 The knowledge of which plants were poisonous, which were healing.
 She saw patterns in the plant world the same way I saw patterns in animal behavior."